 Here are three important ways that we can all unite, fight COVID-19 and help essential workers on the frontline—all from your living room sofa.

 By following CDC guidelines and your state government’s orders, we can actively do our part to help flatten the curve.

-And while it may feel small or make you “stir crazy” today, the best thing everyone can do for healthcare and frontline workers tomorrow is to stay home, practice social distancing, and not overwhelm hospitals and smaller healthcare systems (think places like Northern Michigan, where a hospital for 22 counties has approximately 202 beds).
+And while it may feel small or give you cabin fever today, the best thing everyone can do for healthcare and frontline workers tomorrow is to stay home, practice social distancing, and not overwhelm hospitals and smaller healthcare systems (think places like Northern Michigan, where a hospital for 22 counties has approximately 202 beds).

 Most recently, the CDC has encouraged residents who are leaving their homes to wear facemasks to parks and essential stores.
 To help, here are some resources for DIY facemasks to make for you, your family, and even local community members/essential workers if you’re feeling ambitious and want to stay busy.

 2. Open Your Wallet And Donate When You Can

 There are many ways you can assist your community in quarantine.
 If you’re interested in contributing financially, first take a look at some areas and organizations to donate.
 Then, participate locally:

 Look around and see how the local businesses in your community are handling COVID-19.
 While you may not be able to physically visit restaurants, you can still support your favorites through delivery and takeout services.